 What is an Economically Disadvantaged small business?

 To be certified as an Economically Disadvantaged small business, the business must be located in a labor surplus area, as designated by the federal government, or in a low income county in Minnesota.
-Economically Disadvantaged small businesses must be certified as such by MMD in order to participate in the program.
-A list of eligible counties is available on the MMD website at www.mmd.admin.state.mn.us/lsalist.htm.
+Economically Disadvantaged small businesses must be certified as such by OSP in order to participate in the program.
+A list of eligible counties is available on the OSP website at www.mmd.admin.state.mn.us/lsalist.htm.

 Do Veteran-Owned Businesses get preference?

 Certain veteran-owned small businesses may receive preference when responding to solicitations.
-Eligible veteran-owned small businesses must be currently verified by the U.S. Department of Veterans Affairs' Center for Veterans Enterprise.
-More information is available on this website at www.mmd.admin.state.mn.us/veterans.htm.
+Eligible veteran-owned small businesses with their principal place of business in Minnesota must be either certified as such by the Office of State Procurement or currently verified by the U.S. Department of Veterans Affairs' Center for Veterans Enterprise prior to the solicitation opening date and time to receive the preference.
+More information is available on this website at Veteran-Owned Preference.